cfengine/documentation/reference/functions/execresult_as_data.markdown

 Functions in the same way as [`execresult()`][execresult], and takes the same parameters.
-Unlike [`execresult()`][execresult], and [`returnszero()`][returnszero], this function allows you to test, store, or inspect both exit code and output from the samme command execution.
+Unlike [`execresult()`][execresult], and [`returnszero()`][returnszero], this function allows you to test, store, or inspect both exit code and output from the same command execution.

 [%CFEngine_function_attributes(command, shell, output)%]